Tuning Topological Superconductivity in Phase-Controlled Josephson Junctions with Rashba and Dresselhaus Spin-Orbit Coupling: Model

 \section{Model}

-We consider a Josephson junction\footnote{Setups based on Josephson junctions, such as double-quantum-dot Josephson junctions, also offer intriguing prospects for Cooper pair splitters [R. S. Deacon, \textit{et al.}, Nat.
+We consider a Josephson junction\footnote{Setups based on Josephson junctions, such as double-quantum-dot Josephson junctions, also offer intriguing prospects for Cooper pair splitters [R. S. Deacon, A. Oiwa, J. Sailer, S. Baba, Y. Kanai, K. Shibata, K. Hirakawa, and S. Tarucha, Nat.
 Commun. \textbf{6}, 7446 (2015); B. Probst, F. Dominguez, A. Schroer, A.L.
 Yeyati, and P. Recher, Phys.
-Rev. B \textbf{94}, 155445 (2016)].} based on a 2DEG with strong SOC, situated in the $xy$ plane and subject to an in-plane magnetic field,\footnote{Magnetic proximity effects [I. \v{Z}uti\'{c}, \textit{et al.}, Materials Today \textbf{22}, 85 (2018)] offer a possible alternative to applying magnetic fields to induce an in-plane Zeeman field.} as depicted in Fig.~\ref{fig:Scheme}(a).
+Rev. B \textbf{94}, 155445 (2016)].} based on a 2DEG with strong SOC, situated in the $xy$ plane and subject to an in-plane magnetic field,\footnote{Magnetic proximity effects [I. \v{Z}uti\'{c}, A. Matos-Abiague, B. Scharf, H. Dery, and K. Belashchenko, Materials Today \textbf{22}, 85 (2019)] offer a possible alternative to applying magnetic fields to induce an in-plane Zeeman field.} as depicted in Fig.~\ref{fig:Scheme}(a).
 The heterostructure in which the 2DEG forms is assumed to be grown in the crystallographic [001] direction.
 In our setup, the direction of the superconducting phase difference is denoted as the $x$ direction.
 For now, we assign the $x$ direction to the crystallographic [100] direction, but we will also discuss phase bias along other crystallographic directions in Sec.~\ref{Sec:TP110}.
 The pairing in the 2D S regions is induced from a nearby $s$-wave superconductor.
 With the basis order $\left(\hat{\psi}_\uparrow,\hat{\psi}_\downarrow,\hat{\psi}^\dagger_\downarrow,-\hat{\psi}^\dagger_\uparrow\right)$, the Bogoliubov-de Gennes (BdG) Hamiltonian describing this phase-controlled Josephson junction is then given by